-Just like Bangkok, Ho Chi Minh City is a place that most don’t associate with coffee.
+Just like Bangkok, Ho Chi Minh City is a place that most people don’t associate with coffee.
 But, the cafe scene has been booming for years.
-While I didn’t directly experience the coffee culture of the past, I can tell you that right now there’s a lot of enthusiasm about improving the local coffee.
+While I didn’t directly experience the coffee culture of the past, I can tell you that right now there’s a lot of enthusiasm about improving the local coffee culture.

 Any coffee loving traveler should add Vietnam to your bucket list.
 In fact, explore South East Asia in general.
 This is one of the few parts of the world where you can try locally grown specialty coffee.